 Preissig Antikva was the basis of several digitizations:

+Gert Wiescher was born in Braunsbach am Kocher, Germany, in 1944.
 Based in München, Gerd Wiescher designed many classy and classic Bodoni families, as well as New Yorker Type (1985).
-All characters are carefully fine-tuned and balanced.
+All of his typefaces are carefully fine-tuned and balanced.
 Wiescher founded first Munich Type and then Wiescher Design and Autographis.
 He is known as a hard, fast and prolific worker.
 His exquisite faces can be bought at MyFonts.
 Catalog of his bestselling typefaces.
 Interview in 2008.
+Wikipedia page.
 List of faces: